The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

 Since a Wollaston prism operates by splitting light according to polarization state, and scattered light from circumstellar disks (which is present in all GAPlanetS targets) is polarized, there is a reasonable expectation that individual pairs of line and continuum images will contain some differences in scattered light contributions.
 This is mitigated in several ways.

-First, data are highpass filtered to remove low spatial frequency structures (including extended disk emission) before PSF subtraction.
-Second, the majority of the cavities where the search for accreting protoplanets was concentrated are sufficiently cleared of small grain optical scatterers that this contribution is not a concern.
+First, data are highpass filtered to remove low spatial frequency structures (including extended disk emission and the AO control radius) before PSF subtraction.
+Second, the majority of the cavities where the search for accreting protoplanets was concentrated are sufficiently cleared of small grain optical scatterers that this contribution is minimal.
 Nevertheless, we mark the location of known scattered light structures in our final images when there is reason to be concerned about the fidelity of observed signals.
 Finally, on-sky rotation tends to reduce residual polarization structure across full sequences.

-We also note that most GAPlanetS data taken in and after the 2017B semester are free of differential polarization effects because of the addition of a spinning half waveplate to the instrument.
-This half waveplate spins at 2Hz, modulating the polarization state of the two Wollaston channels at 8Hz throughout the image sequence and attenuating polarization noise by a factor of 40 for a 5 second image \citep{Close2018}.
+We also note that most GAPlanetS data taken after the 2017A semester are free of differential polarization effects because of the addition of a spinning half waveplate to the instrument.
+This half waveplate spins at 2Hz, modulating the polarization state of the two Wollaston channels at 8Hz throughout the image sequence and attenuating polarization noise by a factor of 40 for a 5 s image \citep{Close2018}.
 These ``GAPlanetS$^+$" datasets are indicated in Table \ref{tab:data} with a + symbol.

 A second concern regarding comparison of line and continuum channels stems from the fact that the central stars of many of the GAPlanetS targets are themselves actively accreting, and are thus measurably brighter in H$\alpha$.
 Indeed, this is the primary reason to expect that protoplanets within their disk gaps will also be accreting.
-In such cases, high spatial frequency scattered light disk features that survive the high-pass filtering algorithm that is applied before PSF subtraction should be brighter in H$\alpha$ than in the continuum and may be mistaken for accreting protoplanets.
+In such cases, high spatial frequency scattered light disk features that survive the highpass filtering algorithm that is applied before PSF subtraction should be brighter in H$\alpha$ than in the continuum and may be mistaken for accreting protoplanets.
 We mitigate this effect by quantifying and compensating for the brightness differential at the two wavelengths directly.
-We measure the H$\alpha$/continuum brightness ratio of the stellar emission for each image in the sequence using aperture photometry of the star (or the ghost in the case of saturated images).
-We report the median and standard deviation of these line-to-continuum scale factors for each dataset in the far right column of Table \ref{tab:data}.